mrcgrtz/jquery-externalize/README.md

 </script>
 ```

-As a result we get a link that makes use of HTML5’s “external” relationship attribute and which features a descriptive “title” attribute in English and a plain old “target” attribute to open up a new window:
+As a result we get a link that makes use of HTML5’s `external` relationship attribute and which features a descriptive `title` attribute in English and a plain old `target` attribute to open up a new window:

 ``` html
 <p><a href="https://example.com/" rel="external" title="example.com (Opens in a new window)" target="external">Go to example site</a></p>